jkterry1/MCMES/README.md

 python3 best_hyperparameters.py --study-name STUDY_NAME --storage mysql://root:dummy@99.999.9.99/$1 --save-n-best-hyperparameters N
 ```

-The script used for the experiments can be viewed in `run_best_hyperparameters.sh`
+The script used for the experiments can be viewed in `run_best_hyperparameters.sh`.
+In our script, we:

+- use `--print-n-best-trials 100` to print to console the evaluation results for the top 100 policies.

 ### Pruning Hyperparameters According to Performance